JVital2013/vitality-goes/README.md

 Finally, take a look at the [config readme](docs/config.md) to configure Vitality GOES.

-## Additional Script Setup
+## Additional Scripts

-Now that Vitality GOES is configured, let's extend it with additional scripts.
-A number of Bash scripts are included in the scripts directory of this repository.
+Vitality GOES comes with a number of scripts to enhance and extend its functionality.
 It is optional to implement any of these scripts, but some like Cleanup-EmwinText are highly encouraged.

-TODO: More here
+For information on setting up these scripts, [look here](docs/scripts.md).

+## Other Tidbits

+### Displaying data from other satellites
+While this program is centered around data from GOES-R satellites, it is theoretically possible to display data from other satellites.
+To do so:

+* In the config files, disable `emwinPath`, `adminPath`, and `graphiteAPI`.
+* Make sure your images end in the `{time:%Y%m%dT%H%M%SZ}` format, and configure them in the `abi.ini` config file (even if your sat of choice doesn't technically use an ABI).
+Depending on the satellite/software, you may need to rewrite the file names after receiving them to match the expected format.

+If anyone gets this working, I'd love to hear about it!
+I'm also open to pull requests to improve support for other satellites in Vitality GOES.

+### Automating Vitality GOES installation
+If anyone would like to take a stab at automating Vitality GOES installation, or converting it into something like a Docker container, I'm open to a pull request or new repo that achieves these ends.
+While I recognize the value of making Vitality GOES more easily deployable, I have little incentive to do it myself.

+I would love to see how the community can make HRIT/EMWIN data even more accessible through the easy deployment of this software package.

 ## Credits
 Special thanks to [Pieter Noordhuis for his amazing goestools package](https://pietern.github.io/goestools/).
 Without him, Vitality GOES would be nothing, and the GOES HRIT/EMWIN feed would remain out of reach for a large number of amateur satellite operators.